Aliases for AQP7 Gene

 GeneCards Summary for AQP7 Gene

 AQP7 (Aquaporin 7) is a Protein Coding gene.
-Diseases associated with AQP7 include chronic closed-angle glaucoma and meniere's disease.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Bile secretion.
+Diseases associated with AQP7 include Chronic Closed-Angle Glaucoma and Meniere's Disease.
+Among its related pathways are Aquaporin-mediated transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include transporter activity and glycerol channel activity.
-An important paralog of this gene is LOC102724922.
+An important paralog of this gene is LOC100509620.

 UniProtKB/Swiss-Prot for AQP7 Gene